-Participants will develop basic reporting skills: interviewing anyone and anywhere, news judgment, writing compelling articles and pitching them to editors.
-Students will practice thinking like reporters, crafting and pitching ideas, ridding their writing of clutter, fact-checking their work and keenly observing the city.
+Participants will develop basic reporting skills: interviewing anyone anywhere, news judgment, writing compelling articles and pitching them to editors.
+Students will also practice thinking like reporters, crafting and pitching ideas, ridding their writing of clutter, fact-checking their work and keenly observing the city.

 Summer Academy enables students to dive deep into a course of study, sharpening skills for their academic and professional futures.
 Each course is carefully designed to suit student interests and encourage intellectual curiosity.

 • Leveraging expert Faculty knowledge and experience, students will learn how to conduct interviews and create content that informs and entertains.

 • Students will learn how to determine what information is and is not newsworthy, gain skills to be discerning about sources and be challenged to step into the reader’s shoes.

 • Completing a full reporting cycle from idea to article, students will produce short pieces as well as at least one well-polished longer piece.

 Please note: All information is subject to change at the discretion of The School of The New York Times.

 *Listed program costs do not include course-specific lab and materials fees.
 Learn more on our website.